-The information on this page is provided for clarification & transparency about how we do, what we do.
-Please note that this page contains certain policies selected for their importance and/or the frequency with which we receive questions about them.
+The information on this page is provided for clarification & transparency about how we do what we do.
+Please note that this page contains only certain policies selected for their importance and/or the frequency with which we receive questions about them.
 A complete list of our board's policies can be found in the Family Handbook below, which is currently being refreshed.

 310 - Inclusion Policy